HazyResearch/deepdive/doc/walkthrough-mention.md

 {% endhighlight %}

+If you want to get a sample of the inputs to th extractor, refer to [getting example inputs](walkthrough-extras.html#debug_extractors) section in the Extras.

 This `udf/ext_people.py` Python script takes sentences records as an input, and outputs a people record for each (potentially multi-word) person phrase found in the sentence, which are one or multiple continuous words tagged with `PERSON`.

-Note that if you wanted to add debug output, you can print to *stderr* instead of stdout, and the messages would appear in the log file.
+Note that if you wanted to add debug output, you can print to *stderr* instead of stdout, and the messages would appear on the terminal, as well as in the log file (`$DEEPDIVE_HOME/log/DATE_TIME.txt`).

 At this point you may be wondering about the `before` and `after` script.
 Why do we need them?
-Each time before the extractor runs we want to clear out the `sentences` table and remove old data; after the extractor runs we want to fill the column `mention_id` with unique values for future tables to refer.
+Each time before the extractor runs we want to clear out the `people_mentions` table and remove old data; after the extractor runs we want to fill the column `mention_id` with unique values for future tables to refer.
 These actions are pretty common in this application, so we make two general scripts, which are also used for future extractors:

 Create `udf/clear_table.sh` as follows.
 This script truncates (clears) any input table: